NSO-developer/nso-gitbook/accedian-skylight_rc/README-ned-settings.md

       The live-status time-to-live settings are not applicable when using this API.

+    - live-status restore-namespaces-and-identityrefs <true|false> (default true)

+      Make the NED go through the operational data dump and fix/restore the namespace information and prefixes on identityref values etc. This is a common problem on many Skylight devices.
+NSO is very strict about namespaces and will typically bail out the operation completely if it finds a namespace issue.
+This setting will prevent such issues.
+Enabled by default.

     - live-status filter-unmodeled <true|false> (default false)

       Filter all nodes that are not represented in the YANG schema from the JSON payload received